myrayuoo/src/README.md

 # Xello.Blue
 documentation for certain features can be found [here](<https://github.com/Xello-Blue/docs/tree/main>) (may be outdated)

+# Disclaimer
+The efficienty and readability of the code is not optimal.
+Documentation may be outdated

 # Setup
 ### Requirements:
 1. Python 3.10+ ([download here](<https://www.python.org/downloads/>))